quazi-irfan/R-Language-Google-Summer-of-Code-Application-2020/README.md

 chainCpp <- mcmcCpp(10000, 4, 10)
 plot(chainCpp, type="l")
 ```
-Similarly we can look at the distribution of the sample which is marked in red, and it closely follows the analytic soution which is marked in blue.
-From the trace plot we see that the chain is stationary.
+Similar to the last section, we can look at the distribution of the sample, which is marked in red, and it closely follows the analytic solution, which is marked in blue.
+From the trace plot, we see that the chain is stationary.
 ![samplescpp](Hard/mcmcCpp_samples.png)
 ![trace2](Hard/mcmcCpp_chain.png)

 ### Benchmark between mcmcR mcmcCpp
 Lets look at the performance difference between this two implementation using microbenchmark R package.
-Here we can see that the C++ implementation is outperforming the R implementation without even when the algorithm was implementated as-is.
+Here we can see that the C++ implementation is outperforming the R implementation even when the algorithm was implementated as-is.
 ```R
 library(microbenchmark)
 library(ggplot2)